IuliaArkadeva/random_forest/README.md

 ********
 Stages:
 -----------------------------------
-1. Input & process input
+1. Input & processing of the input
 2. Creating a random samples of attributes
 3. Creating trees
 4. Collecting trees resuts
 5. Calculating a general desidion
+6. Visualisation
-6* Evaluation ??
+7* Evaluation ??